beetbox/beets/docs/plugins/bareasc.rst

 The default ``bareasc`` prefix (``#``) is used as a comment character in some shells so may need to be protected (for example in quotes) when typed into the command line.

 The bare ASCII transformation is quite simple.
-It may not work perfectly for all languages and does not handle transformations which change the number of letters.
+It may not give the expected output for all languages.
 For example, German u-umlaut ``ü`` is transformed into ASCII ``u``, not into ``ue``.

+The bare ASCII transformation also changes Unicode punctuation like double quotes, apostrophes and even some hyphens.
+It is often best to leave out punctuation in the queries.
+Note that the punctuation changes are often not even visible with normal terminal fonts.
+You can always use the ``bareasc`` command to print the transformed entries and use a command like ``diff`` to compare with the output from the ``list`` command.

 Configuration
 -------------